cBournhonesque/lightyear/book/src/examples/title.md

 This page contains a list of examples that you can run to see how Lightyear works.
 Click on the links to run the example in your browser.
+The examples run using WASM and WebTransport, so they might not work on all browsers (for example, they don't work on Safari currently).

 ### [Simple Box](https://cbournhonesque.github.io/lightyear/examples/simple_box/dist/)